 Photograph of the quantum machine developed by O'Connell.
 The mechanical resonator is located to the lower left of the coupling capacitor (small white square).
 The qubit is connected to upper right of the coupling capacitor.
 Quantum machine

 The Seven Works of Mercy (Caravaggio) The Seven Works of Mercy (Italian: Sette opere di Misericordia), also known as The Seven Acts of Mercy, is an oil painting by Italian painter Caravaggio, circa 1607.
 The painting depicts the seven corporal works of mercy in traditional Catholic belief, which are a set of compassionate acts concerning the material welfare of others.
 The painting was made for, and is still housed in, the church of Pio Monte della Misericordia in Naples.
 Originally it was meant to be seven separate panels around the church; however, Caravaggio combined all seven works of mercy in one composition which became the church's altarpiece.
-The titular seven works/acts of mercy are represented in the painting as follows:
+The painting is better seen from il "coreto" (little choir) in the first floor.

-Learned helplessness Learned helplessness is the condition of a human or animal that has learned to behave helplessly, failing to respond even though there are opportunities for it to help itself by avoiding unpleasant circumstances or by gaining positive rewards.
-Learned helplessness theory is the view that clinical depression and related mental illnesses may result from a perceived absence of control over the outcome of a situation. [ 1 ] Organisms that have been ineffective and less sensitive in determining the consequences of their behavior are defined as having acquired learned helplessness. [ 2 ] [ edit ] Foundation of research and theory
+Learned helplessness Learned helplessness is the condition of a human or non-human animal that has learned to behave helplessly, failing to respond even though there are opportunities for it to help itself by avoiding unpleasant circumstances or by gaining positive rewards.
+Learned helplessness theory is the view that clinical depression and related mental illnesses may result from a perceived absence of control over the outcome of a situation.
+Organisms that have been ineffective and less sensitive in determining the consequences of their behaviour are defined as having acquired Learned Helplessness.
+Foundation of research and theory

 J. K. Rowling's Harry Potter universe contains numerous settings for the events in her fantasy novels.
-These locations are categorised as a dwelling, school, shopping district, or government-affiliated locale. [ edit ] Dwellings Places in Harry Potter
+These locations are categorised as a dwelling, school, shopping district, or government-affiliated locale.
+Dwellings Places in Harry Potter

 List of murderers by number of victims

-Parataxic distortion is a psychiatric term first used by Harry S. Sullivan to describe the inclination to skew perceptions of others based on fantasy.
-The "distortion" is a faulty perception of others, based not on actual experience with the individual, but from a projected fantasy personality attributed to them.
-For example, when one falls in love, an image of another person as the “perfect match” or “soul mate” can be created when in reality, the other person may not live up to these expecations or embody the imagined traits at all.
+Parataxic distortion Parataxic distortion is a psychiatric term first used by Harry S. Sullivan to describe the inclination to skew perceptions of others based on fantasy.
+The "distortion" is a faulty perception of others, based not on actual experience with the other individual, but on a projected fantasy personality attributed to the individual.
+For example, when one falls in love, an image of another person as the “perfect match” or “soul mate” can be created when in reality, the other person may not live up to these expectations or embody the imagined traits at all.

 Berners Street Hoax The Berners Street Hoax was perpetrated by Theodore Hook in the City of Westminster, London, in 1810.
 Hook had made a bet with his friend, Samuel Beazley, that he could transform any house in London into the most talked-about address in a week, which he achieved by sending out thousands of letters in the name of Mrs Tottenham, who lived at 54 Berners Street, requesting deliveries, visitors, and assistance.
 On 27 November, at five o’clock in the morning, a sweep arrived to sweep the chimneys of Mrs Tottenham's house.

 The Thirty-Six Dramatic Situations is a descriptive list which was created by Georges Polti to categorize every dramatic situation that might occur in a story or performance.
 To do this Polti analyzed classical Greek texts, plus classical and contemporaneous French works.
 He also analyzed a handful of non-French authors.
-In his introduction, Polti claims to be continuing the work of Carlo Gozzi, who also identified 36 situations. [ edit ] Publication history
+In his introduction, Polti claims to be continuing the work of Carlo Gozzi, who also identified 36 situations.
+Publication history The Thirty-Six Dramatic Situations